SyncfusionExamples/How-to-avoid-argument-exception-while-appending-the-Euro-symbol-to-EditControl/README.md

 Me.editControl2.Text = "£££"
 ```

-When assigning the text using StreamReader the encoding can be set as like below
+When assigning the text using StreamReader, the encoding can be set as like below.

 ```C#
 string inputPath = @"../../TextFile1.txt";